SubconsciousCompute/android_rust_service/README.md

+# <div align="center">Android Rust Service</div>

+Android App with foreground service using Rust Native Libraries.
+The service does FileSystem Monitoring and makes the logs available at http://localhost:3000/fs

-# Getting Started
+## Getting Started

 > **_NOTE:_** The following instructions are for Linux.
 > For MacOS you will have to change the download links.
-> For Windows the instructions are similar but need to be modified.
+> For Windows the steps are similar but need to be modified.

 1. Install [rustup](https://rustup.rs)
 2. Install the stable toolchain